valvers/valvers.website.src/docs/open-software/arduino/esp32-mqtt-tutorial.md

 ## Debug Output

+!!! tip
-> If you're already familiar with Arduino and the IDE, etc. then you can safely skip this section.
+    If you're already familiar with Arduino and the IDE, etc. then you can safely skip this section.

 To get started with the ESP (If you're not familiar with Sketches and Libraries) let's look at getting some debug output from the Sketch (Program) to prove to ourselves that the device is working and running our sketch.